anytizer/ocunit/README.md

 This project is NOT about developing the [core OpenCart](https://github.com/opencart/opencart) but the implementation of OpenCart to run a store.

+Business rules may differ per business.
+Hence, most of the tests are empty.
+But they should guide you technically on how to write teh tests.

 OCUnit reads the actual database configuration values and URLs from within your OpenCart to run tests.
 There are few [business rules](config.ini) and configurations you should edit before running the test.

 But please take a backup first!
 Run OCUnit at your own risk.

-#

 # Test Examples